 - Now you can get another villager to move in by either using a Nook Miles Ticket to travel to an island and look for a new villager or wait and see who fills that villager's place.
 If a house is left empty for a few days, a new villager will automatically move in.

-Now that you know how to invite new villagers, maintain relationships with current residents, and kick other villagers off the island you have better control of who your villagers are.
+Now that you know how to get villagers in Animal Crossing: New Horizons, how to maintain relationships with current residents, and how to kick other villagers off the island.
 I hope you're able to find all of your favorite villagers and that all of your residents are able to get along well together.

 We may earn a commission for purchases using our links.
 Learn more.